 7. The Mary Cone Barrie Scholarship

 The Mary Cone Barrie Scholarship is available to any currently enrolled continuing education student residing in Canada or the United States who has demonstrated a propensity for lifelong learning.
 It is a yearly program that was established to recognize the efforts of learners who are improving their lives through continuing education, exhibit an enthusiasm and dedication to learning, and require financial assistance.
-Two scholarships in the amount of $2,500 will be awarded in September 2012.
-Applications are available online and must be submitted by the June 29, 2012 deadline.

 Section 2: Lenders